namaymahindru/To-Do-List-Project/README.md

 ## Features

 - **Add Task:** You can add a new task to the list by entering it in the input field and clicking the "Add" button.
+- **Delete Task:** Remove tasks from the list by clicking the "Delete" button next to each task.

+-Technologies Used
+HTML
+CSS
+JavaScript